Introduction

 Most leaflet marketing targets residential addresses.
 Door to door deliveries are the bread and butter of the leaflet marketing business.

-If you are mostly focused on B2B services you can still take advantage of flyers.
+If your business is mostly focused on B2B services, you can still take advantage of flyers.
 You just need to make sure to work with a company that has a system specifically designed for B2B deliveries.

-This is not obvious as not every flyer distributor can do this reliably.
-When it comes to figuring out how to distribute pamphlets to businesses many more elements are involved compared to regular residential deliveries.
+Not every flyer distributor can do this reliably.
+When it comes to distributing pamphlets to businesses, different elements are at play compared to regular residential deliveries.

-The distributors themselves need to be presentable and introduce themselves when entering a business.
+The distributors themselves need to be presentable and conduct themselves well when entering a business.
 The mapping of business addresses is more complicated compared to homes.

-Your flyers shouldn’t be delivered to larger chains like Costa or Dominos.
+Your flyers shouldn’t be delivered to store locations of large multi-national chains.

 If you are considering B2B flyer delivery make sure to consult your distribution company.
 Check how they got to the numbers of addresses they can deliver to and ask them about which types of businesses they are excluding.

-We have a page dedicated to B2B that you can read through.
+We have a page dedicated to our B2B leaflet distribution services that you can read through.

 9. Ask about the mapping system